hfp/libxstream/documentation/samples/libxstream_ozaki.md

 ## Limitations

-- Complex GEMM (3M method) is implemented (`ozaki_gemm3m` in `ozaki_gemm3m.c`) but not called from this sample's benchmark driver.
-It is exercised by the [LIBXS Ozaki sample](https://github.com/hfp/libxs), whose interceptor-based driver dispatches ZGEMM/CGEMM through the GPU 3M path when LIBXSTREAM is available.
-The `OZAKI_3M` environment variable (0 = original BLAS, 1 = CPU 3M, 2 = GPU 3M) controls the complex GEMM dispatch; see the LIBXS Ozaki README for details.
+- Complex GEMM is implemented (`ozaki_gemm_complex`) but not called from this sample's benchmark driver.
+It is exercised by the [LIBXS Ozaki sample](https://github.com/hfp/libxs), whose interceptor dispatches ZGEMM/CGEMM through the GPU path when LIBXSTREAM is available.
+The `OZAKI_COMPLEX` environment variable (0 = original BLAS, 1 = CPU, 2 = GPU) controls complex GEMM dispatch; see the LIBXS Ozaki README for details.
 - TinyTC kernels are Scheme 1 only (Scheme 2 uses OpenCL C kernels).